 1. Drain the tank

 Drain the tank to below the relief valve level.
 You can drain the entire tank.
 However, most tanks hold as much as 50 gallons in them.
-It would be wasteful to drain all the water in a tank to replace the relief valve.
+Draining all the water in a tank to replace the relief valve would be wasteful.
 However, you can drain it if you’re also flushing the tank.

 2. Remove the discharge tube.